 To learn more about determining your risk tolerance and time horizon, read Viewpoints on Fidelity.com: 3 key factors to choosing investments

-Studies have shown that the way you divvy up your money across these 3 investment types can have a tremendous influence over your long-term returns—and that’s before you’ve even begun choosing mutual funds or stocks.
+Studies have shown that the way you divvy up your money across multiple asset classes such as stocks, bonds, and short-term investments can have a tremendous influence over your long-term returns—and that’s before you’ve even begun choosing mutual funds or stocks.

-The credit risk of the bond issuer.
+The credit risk of the bond issuer determines how much interest the bond may pay.
 Bonds issued by the US government pay a relatively low rate of interest but have the lowest possible risk of default.
-Corporate bonds typically pay a higher interest rate than Treasury securities of similar maturity, and within the universe of corporate bonds interest rates (yields) vary as a reflection of the creditworthiness of the bond issuer.
+Corporate bonds typically pay a higher interest rate than Treasury securities of similar maturity.
+On corporate bonds, interest rates (yields) vary as a reflection of the creditworthiness of the bond issuer.

 For long-term goals, short-term investments are typically only a small portion of an overall investment mix.
 They generally pay a minimal rate of return but can offer stability and diversification.

 After you’ve decided on the broad strokes for your investment mix, it’s time to fill in the blanks with some investments.
 While there are a lot of ways to do this, the main consideration is making sure you are diversified both across and within asset classes.

 Diversification can reduce the overall risk in your portfolio, and could increase your expected return for that level of risk.
 For instance, if you invested all your money in just one company’s stock, that would be very risky because the company could hit hard times or the entire industry could go through a rocky period.